 The Foreigner's Guide to a Japanese toilet panel

 Next, during a long sightseeing day in the centre of Tokyo, I panicked.
-I needed to use the toilet but the closest place was a McDonald’s.
-After travelling South-East Asia for over a year, I knew that a McDonald’s toilet was a dangerous place to go.
-Even in European countries, it is usually
+I needed to use the toilet, and the closest place was a McDonald’s.
+After travelling through South-East Asia for over a year, I knew that a McDonald’s toilet was a dangerous place to go.
+Even in European countries, it is usually as bad, if not worse, than a free public bathroom.
+Not in Japan.

-This time, I was braver to explore so I looked at the 20+ buttons on the side panel.
+My initial reaction was “eww, the person before me heated up the seat.”
+Turns out, the seat was heated!
+This time, I was braver, so I looked at the 20+ buttons on the side panel.
 Most were various forms of bidet functions that could clean you in ways most of us couldn’t even imagine.
-I got brave enough to press the music note button and a nice waterfall sound filled the room.
+I got brave enough to press the music note button, and a nice waterfall sound filled the room.
+Perfect for people with shy bladders or anyone who wants their bathroom activities to remain private.

 When I rejoined my group outside, they had concerned looks on their faces.
-‘Was it horrible?’ they asked me.
+“Was it horrible?” they asked me.
 I snorted with laughter and told them to go pee in the best bathroom I’ve ever been to.
-Everyone took their turn and we swooned over the awesome toilets, not knowing that
+Everyone took their turn, and we swooned over the awesome toilets, not knowing that things were only going to get better!

-Arcade’s Experience
+Arcade Experience

 Japanese toilet displaying Japanese sounds

+These Japanese toilets had a screen with a sexy nurse character who was very excited about urination.
+She told the user how much they peed, as well as some other information that remained a mystery to us.
 There are some things that one doesn’t necessarily want to know.
 But the fact that such technology exists is mind-blowing.
-Clearly, the rest of the world is far behind Japan when it comes to toilets amongst many other things.
+Clearly, the rest of the world is far behind Japan when it comes to toilets, among many other things.

 Overall Experience